-where I share my love for life, my little family and dressing up.
+where I share my love for life, my little family, design & dressing up.

 We started making this granola when we brought Hudson home from the hospital.

 It left the house smelling amazing and was the perfect touch to my Noosa w/ fruit breakfast routine.

 Needless to say, we haven’t bought granola since.

 BTW: To new mommies – this was great for breastfeeding 🙂

 From James Freeman, Caitlin Freeman and Tara Duggan’s The Blue Bottle Craft of Coffee

 1 1/2 cups / 11.5 oz / 325 g packed light brown sugar

 1/3 cup / 80 ml / 80 g water